Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Introduction

 Optical flow estimation is a classical low-level computer vision problem that involves estimating dense correspondences between video frames.
 It has found applications in many downstream video tasks, including action recognition~\cite{sunOpticalFlowGuided2018}, video compression~\cite{agustssonScaleSpaceFlowEndtoEnd2020}, video inpainting~\cite{kimDeepVideoInpainting2019, xuDeepFlowGuidedVideo2019}, and frame interpolation~\cite{niklausContextAwareSynthesisVideo2018}.
 Many of these tasks are used to process ultra-high-resolution (UHR) content, such as in movie post-production, requiring high-quality flows at their original resolution.

-The vast majority of optical flow estimation methods compute cost matching between two images~\cite{xuAccurateOpticalFlow2017,sun2018pwc}, with recent methods adopting dense all-pairs correlation volume sampling based on \raft~\cite{teedRAFTRecurrentAllPairs2020}.
+The vast majority of optical flow estimation methods use cost matching between two input images~\cite{xuAccurateOpticalFlow2017,sun2018pwc}, with recent methods adopting dense all-pairs correlation volume sampling based on \raft~\cite{teedRAFTRecurrentAllPairs2020}.
 For correlation volume sampling, \raft either pre-computes the full 4D volume or uses a memory-efficient \textit{on-demand} cost sampling with a custom \pname{CUDA} implementation.
-Both options have been adopted by many subsequent works~\cite{jahediCCMRHighResolution2024,jahediMSRAFTHighResolution2024,jiangLearningEstimateHidden2021}.
+Both options have been adopted by many subsequent works~\cite{jahediCCMRHighResolution2024,jahediMSRAFTHighResolution2024,jiangLearningEstimateHidden2021,morimitsuDPFlowAdaptiveOptical2025}.
 However, existing implementations encounter issues with high-resolution inputs.
-The full volume computation complexity grows quadratically with respect to the number of pixels, making it prohibitive to store with existing hardware.
-The \textit{on-demand} sampling achieves memory reduction at the expense of frequent re-computations, and it cannot be implemented efficiently with existing hardware, thus resulting in worse runtime performance.
+The full volume computation complexity grows quadratically with respect to the number of pixels, making it prohibitive to store at high resolutions.
+In contrast, the \textit{on-demand} sampling achieves memory reduction at the expense of inefficient computations thus resulting in worse runtime performance.
+Due to this trade-off, several recent methods have been proposed to avoid sampling from the full volume~\cite{xuHighResolutionOpticalFlow2021,zhaoHybridCostVolume2024}, or removing it~\cite{Kiefhaber_2025_ICCV,wangWAFTWarpingAloneField2025}, but typically do so at the expense of estimation accuracy.

-In this work, we propose a novel correlation volume sampling algorithm that computes a partial cost volume with incremental updates in each recurrent update step.
-By analyzing the sampling patterns of the full 4D correlation volume in practical applications, we observe that only a small but regular part of the volume is sampled.
-We leverage these patterns by efficiently computing only the necessary portion of the volume.
-Our approach combines the strengths of both previous methods, offering fast computations and low sub-quadratic space complexity.
+In this work, we propose a novel all-pairs correlation volume sampling algorithm, based on computation and sampling of a partial block sparse cost volume.
+By combining the strengths of both previous approaches, it eliminates the need for approximations or trade-off between speed and memory, and can be cheaply used even at very high input resolutions.
+The algorithm design is motivated by our analysis of the typical sampling patterns of the full correlation volume in practical applications, where we observe that only a small, regular part of the volume is sampled.
+This enables us to only compute the necessary subsections of the volume efficiently.